 - Windstopper – from the same company that made Gore-Tex, Windstopper is made from ePTFE and is windproof and breathable but NOT waterproof.
 It is best for cold, dry conditions and comes coated with a Durable Water Repellent (DWR).

 Hydro-Tex, which is used by Wildhorn’s Tolcat gloves, is similar to Gore-Tex and also functions the same way.
-If you can’t afford Gore-Tex gloves, Hydro-Tex or a similar material will work just fine.
+If you can’t afford Gore-Tex mittens, Hydro-Tex or similar material will work just fine.

 Next, you need to consider the type of insulation involved.
 Proper insulation will increase breathability.
 The most popular type of insulation is down—duck or goose feathers.
 The disadvantage with down is that, as it gets wetter, insulation decreases.
 Other examples of insulation include fibrefill—from polyester—and primaloft, a patented insulation material that is also water-resistant.

 Now that you know the most important components of ski mittens, you should also consider features that could separate one pair from the next.
 The features you need depends on your personal preferences.